flectra-hq/documentation-user/content/developer/howtos/themes.rst

 \(1) Set the values for Flectra-provided SCSS variables

-Flectra declares many CSS rules, most being entirely customizable by overridding the related SCSS variables.
+Flectra declares many CSS rules, most being entirely customizable by overriding the related SCSS variables.
 First, create a new file called primary_variables.scss and add it the same way as the style.scss file.
 The only difference it that you won't add it in the ``assets_frontend`` template but in the ``_assets_primary_variables``